- February 20, 2023

 Timely is well-known for its intuitive and colorful design.
 Time maps you can create in this time map software are clear and transparent.
 This speeds up the process of mapping time and adjusting task times according to your goals.

 An example of a time map by Marie Poulin

-The technique of time mapping helps to reshape the work day and create a schedule in which you have time to perform all your tasks but also to spend time with the loved ones, or with yourself.
-It’s a great tool for companies as all employees can work on their teamwork.
+The technique of time mapping helps to reshape the work day and create a schedule in which you have time to perform all your tasks but also to spend quality family time with the loved ones, or devote time to yourself.
+It helps to achieve a better work life balance.
+Most importantly, it is a great tool for companies as all employees can work on their teamwork.

 Don’t forget to help yourself with special software used in time management, such as time tracking software (which will help you calculate time spent on all activities), to-do lists, calendars, etc. Create your own time map to always stay on top of your work!